2019 Leader Meeting Webinars

 Slides: click here to download

 Webinars will use Zoom Conference software.
-We suggest logging in and following prompts early to set up and get antiquated with the software.
+We suggest logging in and following prompts early to set up and get acquainted with the software.

 2019 Frequently Asked Questions